jjmontesl/ddd/README.md

 ## Installation

+**IMPORTANT NOTE***: Installation currently requires patched version of some libraries, so the procedure below doesn't work without changes.
+Please refer to the ddd-docker project (see below) which configures a working installation.

 DDD is tested on Ubuntu 18.04.
 Installation under Windows does not work.
 If you are on Windows, you may wish to try using Docker (see the "Using the docker image" section below).